-Afterwards, brainstorm any consequences that will result.
+Afterward, brainstorm any consequences that will result.

-How do you teach cause and effect essay?
+How do you teach cause-and-effect essays?

-To teach cause and effect, use a cause and effect essay structure.
+To teach cause and effect, use a cause-and-effect essay structure.

 Begin with an introduction paragraph explaining the main action, event, or condition.
 Then write a few paragraphs detailing the causes and effects.

 Finally, summarize your ideas in a concluding paragraph.
-See ideas for structuring your cause and effect essay.
+See ideas for structuring your cause-and-effect essay.

-Now you have a ready-supply of cause and effect writing topics to use that support students as they explore cause and effect writing.
+Now you have a ready supply of cause and effect writing topics to use that support students as they explore cause-and-effect writing.